 Feeding & Nutrition

-The first, and often most important, step in the cleft care journey is ensuring the child is healthy enough for cleft surgery.
+The first, and often most important, step in the cleft care journey is ensuring the child is able to thrive.

 Feeding & Nutrition Workshop

-Smile Train has partnered with the global nutrition organization SPOON to develop a two-day workshop called “Supporting Comprehensive Cleft Care Through Nutrition and Feeding” to train nurses, community health workers, and others on effective cleft feeding and nutrition strategies.
-Topics range from breastfeeding, safe bottle/cup/ spoon-feeding techniques, and weaning to addressing malnutrition.
+Smile Train has partnered with the global nutrition organization SPOON to develop a multi-day workshop called “Supporting Comprehensive Cleft Care Through Nutrition and Feeding” to train nurses, community health workers, and others on effective cleft feeding and nutrition strategies.
+Topics range from breastfeeding, safe bottle/cup/ spoon-feeding techniques, and weaning to monitoring healthy growth and addressing malnutrition.
 See our Training Programs – Cleft Team Resources for more information.